chenlong-clock/CFED-HANet/readme.md

 ## Requirements

-Dependencies can be installed through running:
+Dependencies can be installed by running:

 ```bash
 pip install -r requirements.txt